-The History degree offers a broad introduction to the study of history by drawing on the strengths not only of the History department, a leading national department with expertise in a broad range of periods, but also of other departments which teach historical subjects.
+The History Degree offers a broad introduction to the study of history by drawing on the strengths not only of the History Department, a leading national department with expertise in a broad range of periods, but also of other departments which teach historical subjects.

-Flexible entry requirements, consideration given for non-traditional qualifications, work and life experience.
+Flexible entry requirements.
+Consideration is given for non-traditional qualifications, work and life experience.
 Applicants are normally interviewed by the course selector.

 At least two of the remaining three level 4 modules can be taken from the list below: